wa008/hn2kindle/README.md

 ## Free join
 1. Add "hackernews2kindle@gmail.com" to your Kindle email list
-2. Tell me your Kindle email address
+2. Tell me your Kindle email address by issue or email

-3. I will add you to the list
+You will receive hn digest every day.